microsoft/fluentui-blazor/examples/Demo/FluentUI.Demo.Client/Documentation/Home.md

 ## Getting Started

-By far rhe easiest way to get started is by using our templates.
+By far the easiest way to get started is by using our templates.
 Setting them up is quick and easy.
 See the [templates](/Templates) page for instructions and usage.